-Archeological excavations indicate that people settled at the confluence of the Nemunas and the Neris rivers back in the seventh-sixth millennium BC; the most affluent collections of ceramics and other artifacts found are from the second and first millennium BC.
+Archeological excavations indicate that people settled at the confluence of the Nemunas and the Neris rivers back in the seventh-sixth millennium BC; the most affluent collections of ceramics and other artefacts found are from the second and first millennium BC.
+Kr.

 A settlement on the site of the current Kaunas old town was first mentioned in written sources in 1361.
 To fend off the attacks of Crusaders, a stone castle was built in the fourteenth century, which became an important part of the city defence system.
-In 1408, the town was granted Magdeburg Rights by Vytautas the Great, which gave Kaunas the right to be called a city, to have a coat of arms and a seal, to conduct international trade more successfully.
+In 1408, the town was granted Magdeburg Rights by the Grand Duke Vytautas the Great, which gave Kaunas the right to be called a city, to have a coat of arms and a seal, to conduct international trade more successfully.
 Since then, Kaunas began to grow rapidly.
 In 1441, after signing the Hanseatic agreement, merchants of Hanseatic cities opened a Kontor, which operated until 1532.
+Trade and crafts were expanding in the town.
 In the sixteenth century, Kaunas became one of the best formed cities in the Grand Duchy of Lithuania.

 In 1812, Kaunas ended up in the vortex of the Russian-French war.
 In Kaunas, Napoleon with 220 thousand soldiers crossed the Nemunas by pontoon bridges.
 And it was Kaunas where the French army suffered their final catastrophe.
 During that war, the city was devastated twice.

 Great importance for the economic development of Kaunas had the railway line that was built in 1862, and the first electric power-station that was launched in 1898… New buildings were growing rapidly in the New Town… However, further development of Kaunas was halted by the First World War.

 On 16 February 1918, the independent and democratic Lithuanian state with the capital Vilnius was restored, but…